-- "Are there things I have not covered or explained enough?" is a way of checking understanding that avoids the implication that the person has not understood things, and lessens the burden on them - "What else would you like to ask me?" can be a useful question
+- "Are there things I have not covered or explained enough?" removes the implication that the person has not understood things, and lessens the burden on them - "What else would you like to ask me?" can be a useful question

 Try to avoid the phrase 'anything else' because in some circumstances, we know this can be heard as conveying you're not expecting there to be anything else.